-#payslipbansa defines unlawful recruiters as Suited Tsotis conducting monkey business!
+#payslipbansa defines unfair recruiters and employers as Suited Tsotis conducting monkey business!

 Recruiters find and attract job applicants available in the labour market.

 Sometimes recruiters are outsourced and sometimes they are part of a company’s HR function.

 Regardless of who is hired to perform the function, recruitment is an economic activity shaped by vested interests and impacting on individual job applicant economic rights.